RashedISRTDU/testdata/README.md

 # testdata
-M\This is AST 532 class.
+This is AST 532 class.